News

-Lotus News: LotusAT @ 2024 AVS ALD Conference - Presenting ALD film growth at 30 A/sec while maintaining saturation and conformality!
+Lotus News: LotusAT @ 2024 ECS PRiME Conference - Presenting High Speed ALD film growth on 3D Objects

 Ultra-high Speed Spatial PEALD Using a Novel Precursor Separation Method